I didn’t launch Cubillos.com because I needed a hobby.

 Because I’ve seen this show before.

-And this time, I brought my notebook.
+So I brought my notebook.